aadilmallick/mi-notes/docs/islam-fundamentals/Sunnah.md

 ### After a prayer

-1. Say "astaghfirallah"
+1. Say "astaghfirallah" 3 times
-2. Recite ayat-al-kursi
+2. Recite ayat-al-kursi.
+	- The prophet originally said that whoever prays ayat-al-kursi after each prayer, there will be nothing standing in between him and paradise except death.
 ### Twelve sunnah prayers

 The twelve sunnah prayers a day are spread before and after the fard salahs, and this is what the prophet had to say about it: